 Property InteriorFixtures inside the property that might need replacing include the carpet (which can last up to 10 years if properly cared for), the faucets and fixtures (around 15 years, depending on their quality) and the HVAC system (can last around 20 years).
 Stone countertops can last upwards of 50 years, longer if they are well maintained.
 As you outfit the interior of your rental properties, look for ways to tenant-proof them so they can withstand the abuse your tenants will inevitably inflict on them!

 Appliances are among some of the smaller repairs to a property but they unfortunately also need to be replaced more often if not well maintained.
 The microwave will usually last around nine years, a dishwasher closer to ten and washer and dryers will usually start fizzing out around 12 years into their life.
 If your tenants take good care of them you can usually repair these items to make them last longer.
 However, if your tenants don’t take good care of them they may need to be replaced more often.

 (article continues below)

 There are other items around the house that will need monitoring.
-Things like the smoke alarms and fire extinguisher can last around 10 years, but it’s imperative that you ensure they’re being properly maintained.
+Things like the smoke alarms and fire extinguisher can last around ten years, but both you and the tenants need to maintain them properly.
 Check them often to be certain they’re working properly.
 If your property has a sprinkler system you may need to replace it every 20 years.
 Electrical wiring will not need to be replaced very often, but due to safety hazards it’s best to monitor it in older homes.

 If you stick to the timelines included here you should have no problem anticipating repairs or replacements that need to be made in your properties.